oroinc/documentation/user_doc/back_office/customers/customer_groups/index.rst

 -----------------------

 .. note::
-    See a short demo on `how to create customer groups in OroCommerce <https://www.oroinc.com/orocommerce/media-library/create-customer-groups>`_, or keep reading the step-by-step guidance below.
+    See a short demo on |how to create customer groups in OroCommerce|, or keep reading the step-by-step guidance below.

     .. raw:: html